 Issue: UIFSA Proposed Revisions

-Recommendations of the Uniform Law Commission to amend the Uniform Interstate Family Support Act (UIFSA) will change the processing of international cases.
+Amendments to the Uniform Interstate Family Support Act (UIFSA) will change the processing of international cases.

-The drafting committee limited amendments to only those required to comply with the requirements of the Convention.
-Articles 1-6 are modified to include foreign support orders when procedures for handling Convention cases would be the same as in current UIFSA procedures for domestic cases.
-A new Article 7 will apply only to international cases and address the requirements unique to the Convention, e.g., reasons to refuse recognition of a foreign support order.
+The ULC appointed a drafting committee to consider UIFSA revisions that are needed for the U.S. to be able to comply with the requirements of the new Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance.
+The drafting committee limited amendments to only those required to comply with the Convention.
+Articles 1-6 were modified to include foreign support orders when procedures for handling Convention cases would be the same as in current UIFSA procedures for domestic cases.
+The new Article 7 applies only to international cases and addresses the requirements unique to the Convention, e.g., reasons to refuse recognition of a foreign support order.